The result of the game is always second to the cautionary approach of addressing any head knocks.

 - Categoryinjuries | safety

-- Last UpdatedMay 2020
+- Last UpdatedJun 2021

-Every coach and referee should have taken the North Harbour concussion protocol course.
+Every coach and referee should have taken the North Harbour coaching course which will include details about head injuries.
 This is a compulsory course every year to be a coach or referee.

-The lower grades it can be hard to tell if something happened or not.
+In the lower grades, it can be hard to tell if something happened or not.
+The game is a lot more 'messy' in that players can be all over the place at times.
+It's not always easy to see a clear knock.
 You may have seen nothing but the player may say they got knocked in the head.
-Maybe you did but the player denies it.
-It doesn't matter, the child should be sent to the sideline where they can be better assessed.
+Maybe you did see something but the player denies it.
+Kids may be less truthful or understanding when asked questions.
+So what's the approach?

 If there is a clear head knock, even if the player is fine.
 Then their game is over.